 Funds for Furry Friends started in 2001 when our founder, Shahna Rice took in a couple of Cocker Spaniels – Brooklyn and Armani.
 The pair found their way to Rice through another rescue organization she was volunteering with that was in overflow and did not have the space to take them.
 Rice took the dogs in on her own, vetted them and adopted them out to loving homes.
-This event marked the beginning of what has become one of the largest rescues in Manitoba.
+This event marked the beginning of Funds for Furry Friends.
 Over the next year, Rice received more requests to take in dogs.
 As the need grew, friends and co-workers began to offer their homes as temporary placement for the dogs, beginning a chain of foster families for the dogs being taken in.
 Financed and operated by Rice, the rescue took in around 39 dogs over the next year.
 Rice purchased crates and supplies for the foster families to use, and even gave up family vacations to cover the expenses of surgeries and extended vet care needed for some of the rescue dogs.
 Rice was diagnosed with breast cancer and despite undergoing treatments, the rescue’s operation continued.
 By 2003, the rescue had grown substantially.
 Another 56 dogs were placed in new homes, and the volunteer base continued to grow.

 In 2004, the rescue had grown to include a large base of volunteers.
 Still financed entirely by Rice, the rescue more than doubled the number of dogs, rescuing another 126 canines.
 The success of 2004 ended in tragedy, when Rice was diagnosed with terminal cancer near Christmas.
 The organization faced a possible end, just as it was on a spiral upwards.
 As fate would have it, the rescue did not shut down.
 Rice was joined by D’Arcy Barker, Cheryl Yeadon, Theresa vanHoof and Dana Grove – and a board of directors was formed.
 In 2005, the rescue moved from being operated and funded by a single person, and became a nationally registered charity operated by a board of directors.
 The rescue was able to save another 80 dogs over the 2005 year, and began it’s first year fundraising to maintain the rescue’s operation.